LWJGL/lwjgl3/doc/README.txt

 The supported properties are:

+	* org.lwjgl.libname [STATIC]
+		Can be used to override the LWJGL library name.
+It can also be an absolute path.

 	* org.lwjgl.librarypath [DYNAMIC]
-	    Overrides java.library.path.
+	    Takes priority over java.library.path.
 It may contain one or more directory paths, separated by the platform path separator (: or ;).

 	* org.lwjgl.util.Debug [STATIC]
 		Set to true to enable LWJGL's debug mode.
 There will be logged messages on stderr and extra runtime